 A recent study published in the Canadian Medical Association Journal brings attention to the increased risk of a car accident for pregnant women.

 The Canadian Medical Association Journal abstract states that “pregnancy causes diverse physiologic and lifestyle changes that may contribute to increased driving and driving error.”
-The journal states that the researched compared the risk of a serious car accident during the second trimester of pregnancy to the baseline risk of a car accident before pregnancy.
+The journal states that the researcher compared the risk of a serious car accident during the second trimester of pregnancy to the baseline risk of a car accident before pregnancy.

 Pregnancy and Car Accidents

 The study was conducted between 2006 and 2011, including a population of women who gave birth in Ontario.
 The study’s primary outcome was a car accident that resulted in a visit to the emergency room.

 Of the 507,262 women who had children during the period of time that was studied, the women accounted for: